HaoyueBaiZJU/DecAug/README.md

 # DecAug
-This is a reproduced repo of Out-of-Distribution Generalization via Decomposed Feature Representation and Semantic Augmentation.
+This is a repo of Out-of-Distribution Generalization via Decomposed Feature Representation and Semantic Augmentation.

 ## Outline